 Luckily, there are plenty of resources to assist you with the audiobook process.

 The audiobook process involves several important steps, but it can lead to sales from many audiobook fans when done correctly.
-Contact Palmetto Publishing for help along this exciting journey.
+Contact Palmetto Publishing for help along this exciting publishing journey.